open3e/open3e/README.md

 * Write data points in raw and json data format
 * Experimental write support for service 77 (NOT implemented for listener mode yet)

+## What's new with version 0.5.5:
+* Output on command line always uses json data format

 ## What's new with version 0.5.x:
 * Reading and writing of subs and using plain text implemented:<br>
 `open3e -r 0x680.256.2` returns `{'ID': 31, 'Text': 'HPMUMASTER'}`<br>